xitop/edzed/docs/sblocks.rst

 .. important::

-  :meth:`SBlock.event` is the data input entry point.
+  The data input entry point is :meth:`SBlock.event`.

   Always check if the circuit is ready before forwarding external events to blocks.
 If not ready, the result is undefined!